 5. Aim for Balance

-Planning on hanging a picture over a sofa?
+Planning on hanging picture on walls over a sofa?
 Hang it 3–6 inches above the sofa.
 If it’s any higher, the viewer’s eye will be to the wall, not the picture.

 Don’t let one little picture get lost on a large wall.
 Fill the space by adding mirrors or a shadowbox to create a grouping.
 On the other hand, don’t overwhelm a small wall with a large picture.